OI-wiki/i18n/docs/basic/greedy.md

 Greedy method:

 -    **1** .
 Let's assume that every job will be done, sort the jobs according to the deadline and push to queue.
 -    **2** .
-When deciding whether to do or not to do the i-th work, if the deadline meets the condition, compare it with the element with the smallest pay in the team.
+When deciding whether to do or not to do the i-th work, if the deadline meets the condition, compare it with the element with the smallest pay in the queue.
 If the i-th work pays higher (regret), then ans+=a[i].pq.top().

      **PS** ：Use priority queue (min heap) to maintain the smallest element on the top.